 That's what is truly shameful and hypocritical.
 Signed, Someone who spends a lot money at craft stores.

-Review about: Hobby Lobby Customer Care.
+Product or Service Mentioned: Hobby Lobby Customer Care.

 Reason of review: Poor customer service.